zaneadix/Blake/README.md

 - **order matters**
 - {} = optional
 - `for`, `on` and `with` are keywords i use to understand your message
-- `Exercise` - can be anything you did for your workout
+- `Exercise` - can be anything you did for your workout.
+This should only contain **alphabetical characters**, and the following **special characters: ( ) \ /**
 - `Duration` - the amount of time you worked out.
-Acceptable time units are
-  - min, mins, minutes
+  - number _CAN_ contain decimals
-  - hr, hrs, hour, hours
+  - acceptable time units are min, mins, minutes, hr, hrs, hour, hours
 - `Date` - the day you completed your workout.
 If you do not enter a date, your workout will be logged for the current day.
   - format is MM/DD
 - `Partners` - If you worked out with others you can mention them here to log the same workout for everyone.
 These can be comma separated or speced with the word 'and' in case you want to write like a human.